-If you’ve searched online for information about growing longer, thicker eyelashes, you may have heard about a treatment called Latisse.
+If you’ve searched online for information about growing longer, thicker eyelashes, you may have heard of a treatment called Latisse.

 In short, it’s a safe, effective option for giving your eyelashes greater length, thickness, volume and darkness, all without the need to use falsies or mascara.

 Below, we’ve explained what Latisse is, how it works, how you can get it and the potential side effects you could experience while using it.

 We’ve also covered the basics of using Latisse, making it easy for you to take action if you’re looking for a treatment that can give you longer, thicker and darker eyelashes.

 Latisse is an FDA-approved medication that can improve the growth of your eyelashes.
 It’s a topical solution that’s applied daily to your upper eyelashes with a sterile applicator.